slowSort/slowSort.github.io/_posts/2023-11-03-embeddings.md

 <br>
 ### The final result

+Pre-calculating the embeddings means we only have to run a very quick cosine similarity check to get the similarity of templates, rather than asking GPT.

 Now averaging <1000ms response times, our template recommender is a viable feature.

-If you're looking to handle recommendations, I highly suggest you take a look into Embeddings.
+If you're looking to create a feature involving recommendations, I highly suggest you take a look into Embeddings.
 If they fit your use case they can be a complete game-changer!

 <div style="position: relative; padding-bottom: 62.7177700348432%; height: 0;"><iframe src="https://www.loom.com/embed/f5958b73b8e04bddaffe6d1326e86979?sid=b7cd4c0e-1b9b-419a-944e-056167b90e63" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>